-Welcome to the Tennessee College of Applied Technology - Upper Cumberland and Tennessee College of Applied Technology - Upper Cumberland at Livingston, Tennessee College of Applied Technology - Upper Cumberland - Cookeville School of Practical Nursing with the main campus in Crossville, branch campus in Livingston and Cookeville, TN being extended campus locations.
+Welcome to the Tennessee College of Applied Technology - Upper Cumberland and Tennessee College of Applied Technology - Livingston Practical Nursing with the main campus in Crossville, branch campus in Livingston and Cookeville, TN being extended campus locations.
 Entering the Practical Nursing program indicates a commitment on your part to enhance your future.
 Our goal, as faculty, will be to help you achieve this objective.